Trullo: Trulli as a tourist attraction

 Today, the surviving trulli are popular with British and German tourists and are often bought and restored for general use.
 Anyone wishing to restore a trullo, however, needs to conform with many regulations, as trulli are protected under the United Nations Educational, Scientific, and Cultural Organization (UNESCO) world heritage law.

 Since the beginning of the twenty-first century, a large number of trullo houses have been restored and converted into second homes or self-catering cottages.
-In 1999, rebuilding a trullo roof would cost about three million lire (about 1,500 euros) and in 2009, the cost rose up to 15,000 euros.
+In 1999, rebuilding a trullo roof would cost about three million lira (about 1,500 euros) and in 2009, the cost rose up to 15,000 euros.

-In late twentieth century the Monti district in Alberobello was largely a derelict area when a local craftsman, Guido Antionetta, began buying up a few dozen abandoned trulli, installed modern kitchenettes in them with a view to renting them out as mini apartments for the night for less than rooms cost at local hotels.
-He even painted good-luck symbols on the roof of each trullo.
+In late twentieth century the Monti district in Alberobello was largely a derelict area when Antonella Guido and Dino Barnaba began buying up a few dozen abandoned trulli, installed modern kitchenettes in them with a view to renting them out as mini apartments for the night for less than rooms cost at local hotels.
+They even painted good-luck symbols on the roof of each trullo.

-In Apulia region some Trulli are still inhabited, most of them have been made compliant with higienc norms; the one closer to cities have often been converted in rooms for an adjacent home or villas built with modern techniques, this trend has slowed because most of this modification are considered illegal due to the damage to the historical structure.
+In Apulia region some Trulli are still inhabited, most of them have been made compliant with hygienic norms; the ones closer to cities have often been converted into rooms for an adjacent home or villa built with modern techniques; this trend has slowed because most of these modifications are considered illegal due to the damage to the historical structure.

+In the Alberobello region, local residents who still live in trulli do so only because they cannot afford to move out or, because they provide bed and board for tourists in their trulli.